carbonable-labs/generic-contracts-watcher/README.md

 # Contracts Watcher

-Contracts Watcher is a project built on [Remix.run](https://remix.run/) that aims to monitor the state of the Carbonable smart contract on the blockchain.
+Contracts Watcher is a project built on [Remix.run](https://remix.run/) that aims to monitor the state of the Starknet smart contracts on the blockchain.
 It provides a convenient way to keep track of the contract's activities and ensures its integrity.

 ## Table of Contents